 Substitute Technologies and Competition:

 Organic Light Emitting Diode (OLED) is currently the major competing technology for quantum dots.
-The leading original equipment manufacturers such as Samsung Electronics, Co., Ltd. have invested big amounts in the budding OLED technology.
-Samsung and other OEMs those who have invested in the OLED and other competing technologies are unwilling to invest in a new technology before earning returns from the already invested technology.
-Although the quantum dots technology is poised to penetrate the backlighting television segment by 2016, large display products using the quantum dot technology (QLED) will need at least two to three years to commercialize completely.
-As such, the quantum dots technology is expected to face stiff competition from the OLED technology, especially in the display and lighting segment.
+The leading original equipment manufacturers, such as Samsung Electronics, Co., Ltd., have invested big amounts in the budding OLED technology.
+However, Samsung and other OEMs who have invested in OLED and other competing technologies are unwilling to invest in new technology before earning returns from the already invested technology.
+As a result, although the quantum dots technology is poised to penetrate the backlighting television segment by 2016, large display products using the quantum dot technology (QLED) will need at least two to three years to commercialize completely.
+As such, the quantum dots technology is expected to face stiff competition from OLED technology, especially in the display and lighting segment.

-Renewable energy is one of the promising fields offering healthy growth opportunity for the quantum dots market.
-In case of solar energy, solar cells using quantum dots have the ability to absorb a large continuum of the available sunlight, making quantum dots an ideal technology for the advanced next generation solar cells.
-Few manufacturers have also developed solar inks using quantum dots, and are working on developing quantum dot based paint, which when applied to floor, walls, or panels will absorb the available sunlight and generate solar energy.
+Renewable energy is one of the promising fields offering healthy growth opportunities for the quantum dots market.
+In the case of solar energy, solar cells using quantum dots can absorb a large continuum of the available sunlight, making quantum dots an ideal technology for advanced next-generation solar cells.
+Few manufacturers have also developed solar inks using quantum dots.
+They are working on developing quantum dot-based paint, which, when applied to the floor, walls, or panels, will absorb the available sunlight and generate solar energy.